linuxlawson/bashin/README.md

 ==============================================

-Note: 'exit' command can be placed after 2nd failed password attempt in order to close (exit) terminal.

-i.e.
-else
-echo "Goodbye"
-sleep 2
-exit
+bashout -
+Same as above but terminal will close (exit) after two failed password attempts.

 This only works in/from .bashrc